- Written by Dr.Mehmet Demircioglu

 This is especially true for young patients, patients with rapid recent hair loss, patients who may need many grafts, and patients who already had one surgery.
 In these cases, the first operation must protect the future, not only improve the next photo.

-For this reason, a delay of a few months can be reasonable if it gives time for medical stabilization, better planning, or consultation with a surgeon who will personally take responsibility for the design and surgical judgment.
+A delay of a few months can be reasonable if it gives time for medical stabilization, better planning, or consultation with a surgeon who will personally take responsibility for the design and surgical judgment.

 What should I check before trusting a faster clinic?

-The first thing I would check is simple.
+Start with one question.
 Who will actually make the medical decisions on the day of surgery?

 How much should donor area planning affect my decision?